bbc/rd-apmm-python-lib-mediagrains/README.md

 in a data-centric fashion as a tree structure which can be interrogated in code.

-### Numpy arrays (Python 3.6+)
+### Numpy arrays

-In python 3.6 or higher an additional feature is provided in the form of numpy array access to the data in a grain.
+An additional feature is provided in the form of numpy array access to the data in a grain.
 As such the above example of creating colourbars can be done more easily:

 ```Python console
 >>> from mediagrains.numpy import VideoGrain